-- a.
-Log in to the Oracle WebLogic Server Administration Console. - b.
-In the Domain Structure window, expand the Environment node and then click Servers.
-The Summary of Servers page is displayed. - c.
+- Log in to the Oracle WebLogic Server Administration Console. - In the Domain Structure window, expand the Environment node and then click Servers.
+The Summary of Servers page opens. - c.
 Click the name of the server (represented as a hyperlink) in Name column of the table for which you want to configure migration.
-The settings page for the selected server is displayed. - d.
-Open the Migration subtab. - e.
-In the Available field of the Migration Configuration section, select the machines to which to allow migration and click the right arrow.
+The settings page for the selected server opens. - d.
+Open the Migration subtab. - In the Available field of the Migration Configuration section, select the machines to which to allow migration and click the right arrow.